FMS 2 Overview

 2 batteries are supplied with the FMS 2+ which, when both fully charged, easily provide at least 2 full days measurement in the field.
 The FMS 2+ carrying bag has space in the bottom to carry the spare battery.

 The sample rests on a foam pad whilst in the clip in order to minimise damage to the structure of the sample.
-The shutter-plate should be closed to exclude light from the sample during dark adaptation.

-During dark adaptation, all the reaction centers are fully oxidised and available for photochemistry and any chlorophyll fluorescence yield is quenched.
+During dark adaptation, all the reaction centres are fully oxidised and available for photochemistry and any chlorophyll fluorescence yield is quenched.
 This process takes a variable amount of time and depends upon plant species, light history prior to the dark transition and whether or not the plant is stressed.
 Typically, 15 – 20 minutes may be required to dark adapt effectively.
 In order to reduce waiting time before measurement, a number of leaves may be dark adapted simultaneously using several leafclips.

 Modfluor32 & Parview32 Software